kubermatic/kubermatic/cmd/test-kubermatic-load/usage.md

 $ ./test-kubermatic-load -jwt-auth="...." -datacenter-name="cluster1" -cluster-count=10 up
 ```
 This command creates 10 clusters.
-*You can only run one load test.
-After you run it once you have to ourge your clusters*
+*Once the load test is complete you will need to initiate the cleanup manually*

 ### Cleanup:
 ```bash